 First and foremost, you need to be aware of heat exhaustion and stroke.

-If you’re starting to get light-headed, muscle cramps, or nausea, there’s a possibility that you might be experiencing some sort of heat illness.
-Stop your run, walk back to your car/home, and get yourself hydrated, including with electrolytes through a sports drink or fruit like a banana.
+If you’re starting to get light-headedness, muscle cramps, or nausea, there’s a possibility that you might be experiencing some sort of heat illness.
+Stop your run, walk back to your car/home, and get yourself hydrated.
+Don’t skimp on electrolytes.
+Summer is a perfect time to opt for a sports drink over plain water.
+Fruit like bananas also replace electrolytes.

 Be ready to shorten workouts if needed.
 You don’t want to plan to do a 12-mile run and head 6 miles one way before you realize at mile 5 that you really have to stop soon.
 Instead, plan a route that can be shortened easily if necessary.